postgres/postgres/contrib/pg_tde/documentation/docs/setup.md

 Here's how to do it:

-1. Enable WAL level encryption using the `ALTER SYSTEM SET` command.
+1. Enable WAL level encryption using the `ALTER SYSTEM` command.
 You need the privileges of the superuser to run this command:

     ```sql
-    ALTER SYSTEM set pg_tde.wal_encrypt = on;
+    ALTER SYSTEM SET pg_tde.wal_encrypt = on;
     ```

 2. Restart the server to apply the changes.